QubesOS/qubes-doc/developer/debugging/test-bench.md

 Internet access is intentionally disabled by default in dom0.
 But to ease the deployment process we will give it access.
 The following steps should be done in `dom0`.

+> **Note:** the following assume you have only one network card.
+If you have two, pick one and leave the other attached to `sys-net`.

 1. Remove the network card (PCI device) from `sys-net`
 2. Restart your computer (for the removal to take effect)
-3. The following script should enable your network card in dom0. *Be sure to adjust the script's variables to suit your needs.*
+3. The following script should enable your network card in dom0. *Be sure to adjust the script's variables to suit your needs.* You'll need to run this at every startup (TODO: describe how to run this at every startup).

     ```bash
     #!/bin/sh